NiordFresh/PKEYConfigExtractor/README.md

 ---
 # Features

-- User-Friendly GUI: A clean, responsive WPF interface that makes key generation straightforward—even for non-technical users.
+- User-Friendly GUI: A clean, responsive WPF interface that makes key generation straightforward, even for non-technical users.
 All controls are intuitively laid out, with clear visual feedback.

 - Zero External Dependencies: The application relies solely on the built-in WPF framework (.NET Framework 4.5.2+), with no third-party libraries or runtime requirements.
 This ensures maximum compatibility and portability across Windows systems.